Indigenous peoples and local communities must be included in the green transition

 He has extensive communication experience from Norwegian ministries and research institutes.

-Guttorm holds a degree in media studies from the University of Oslo.
+Guttorm holds a master's degree in Media and Communication from the University of Oslo.
 In 2023, he completed a master's programme in PR management and strategic communication at BI Norwegian Business School.

 Press and media in NordForsk